FAQ

 Q: What is an early college high school?

-A: An early college high school blends high school and college work to enable students to graduate with a high school diploma and earn college credit hours toward a Bachelor’s degree
+A: An early college high school blends high school and college work so students may earn their high school diploma and college credit simultaneously.

 Q: Is there a fee to attend NOVA Academy?

-A: No. NOVA is a public school so there are no tuition fees.
+A: No. NOVA Academy is a public school so there are no tuition fees.
+College courses (including books) are also provided free of charge.

 Q: Can students transfer to NOVA Academy at any grade level or must they start as freshmen?